Introduction

 Enable or Disable a Network Interface

-Enable a network interface by using the following syntax:
+Enable a network interface with the following syntax:

 The command does not produce any output.
 However, running ifconfig